This Fund Lets You Pool Your Money To Help The Most Efficient Charities

 The group has yet to disclose how much it has collected for continuing EA work or how it will be used.
 At the same time, previous investments–like the organization’s Giving What We Can pledge to commit 10% of your annual income toward EA-related charities–may help the new venture gain traction.
 Since that effort started in 2009, more than 2,500 people have signed up, generating an estimated $59 million in donations.
 That pledge group is now recommending giving to EA Funds.

 CEA’s cofounder and CEO William MacAskill calls this the “people’s foundation” model of empowerment.
 “Any individual donor on their own might not have that much power, but if the community acts together they can have the sort of influence that major foundations like the Gates Foundation have,” he writes in an online introduction about the funds.
-Because the funds are ultimately managed by an individual, and not an institution, they can be doled out more quickly, providing immediate assistance to groups that might require it in an emergency, rather than waiting for the next grant cycle.
+Because the funds are ultimately managed by an individual and not an institution, they can be doled out more quickly, providing immediate assistance to groups that might require it in an emergency, rather than waiting for the next grant cycle.

 To avoid diluting its own impact, CEA kept the offerings intentionally narrow.
-For those who can’t decide what to put in each bucket, its done some math.
+For those who can’t decide what to put in each bucket, it’s done some math.
 The default settings on its online giving platform are 45% to global health and development, 20% a piece to animal welfare and future issues, and 15% to the EA community.

-Each fund is managed by a representative from GiveWell or the Philanthropy Project, two nonprofit charity evaluators in the space, both of which have public track records about what groups they’ve recommended in the past and why.
-So far, however the distribution approach of each fund has varied widely.
+Each fund is managed by a representative from GiveWell or the Open Philanthropy Project, two nonprofit charity evaluators in the space, both of which have public track records about what groups they’ve recommended in the past and why.
+So far, however, the distribution approach of each fund has varied widely.

 For health and development, Elie Hassenfeld, the cofounder and coexecutive director of GiveWell, is currently not using the pool-for-impact strategy but rather distributing all money coming in directly to the Against Malaria Foundation, which is in need of constant and perpetual funding to do things like distribute insecticide-treated bed nets in sub-Saharan Africa.